 The big boxes put out holiday merchandise originally because they understood having it on the floor beat having it in a distribution center or stockroom.
 Whatever sold was a bonus.

 And with many retailers carrying less staff, it can take longer to get the merchandise out onto the floor.

 And let's face it Halloween doesn't have the breadth of merchandise across all categories like Christmas and holiday merchandise does.

-So, if you are a retailer, find a way to get your holiday merchandise out there now before a competitor steals your customer and gets them to open their wallet now - leaving you with a potential lump of coal.
+So, if you are a retailer, find a way to get your holiday merchandise out there now before a competitor steals your customer and gets them to open their wallet now - leaving you with lower retail holiday sales.

 For more retail holiday tips, click the link below